SkillsFundingAgency/das-roatp-api/README.md

 # API

-Once the full installation is done (below), you can run the API but running the SFA.DAS.Roatp.Api project and you will see a web interface for all available endpoints (via swagger)
+Once the full installation is done (below), you can run the API by running the SFA.DAS.Roatp.Api project and you will see a web interface for all available endpoints (via swagger)

 # Jobs

-Once the full installation is done (below), you will need to be running the SFA.DAS.Roatp.Jobs project
+Once the full installation is done (below), you will need to run the SFA.DAS.Roatp.Jobs project

 In addition, you will need the following repo set up and running for the jobs to run:
 * das-apim-endpoints, CourseManagement solution (see https://github.com/SkillsFundingAgency/das-apim-endpoints/)

 1) Reload Standards Cache will run when you first start the application - this will populate/refresh the 'Standard' table
-2) Reload Provider Registration Details will run when you first start the application - this will populate/refresh the ProvderRegistrationDetail table
+2) Reload Provider Registration Details will run when you first start the application - this will populate/refresh the 'ProviderRegistrationDetail' table
 3) Load Course Directory - this has to be run manually, using an API tool such as POSTMAN, using the following details: POST http://localhost:7071/api/load-course-directory This will load all pilot and beta providers only (expect around 14 or 28, depending on configuration used).
 Alternatively you can load all data from course directory using http://localhost:7071/api/load-course-directory?betaAndPilotOnly=false, in which case you will get 1400+ providers loaded.
 This populates several tables, including provider, provider Course, provider Location etc